 Learn more about the comprehensive dual degree geological engineering emphasis in the UWEC course catalog.

-Thinking about bachelor’s degrees in geology and engineering?
+Thinking about bachelor’s degrees in geology?
 Here are other programs you may be interested in exploring.